phpMussel/phpMussel/_docs/readme.en.txt

  protection of these browser-side controls and to ensure that there exists a way for these browser-side controls to be entirely disabled if they are not desired by you and/or other webmasters/administrators using phpMussel.
-So, in other words, to enable these controls, set a pasword, and to disable these controls, set no password.
+So, in other words, to enable these controls, set a password, and to disable these controls, set no password.
 Alternatively, if you choose to enable these controls and then choose to disable these controls at a later date, there is a command to do this (such can be useful if you perform some actions that you